maxim-belkin/homebrew-xorg/README.md

 ## Details

-Installation proceeds according to the instructions from [Linux From Scratch](http://www.linuxfromscratch.org/blfs/view/stable/x/x7lib.html)
+Installation proceeds according to the instructions from [Linux From Scratch][lfs]

 To build documentation, use `--with-docs` flag, _i.e._: